bsugg/Project1/README.md

   - The balanced amount of offensive players per level of seniority between the positions Center, Left Wing, and Right Wing
-  - The relatively low number (48 out of 396) of Franchise Seasoned Veteran players who stay with the franchise for at least 6 years
+  - The relatively low number (48 out of 396) of players who stay with the franchise for at least 6 seasons or more

 When comparing active players by skater position, there are 49 players still active in the league.
 A NHL team can only have 23 active players